Unite Union warns of co-ordinated strike action

 "We would certainly support calls for co-ordinated industrial action on pay and indeed other issues," he said.

-"It was never going to be one single march on 26 March, or indeed one dispute over pensions - it was always going to be an ongoing fight."'Paying the price'
+"It was never going to be one single march on 26 March, or indeed one dispute over pensions - it was always going to be an ongoing fight."

 Mr McCluskey is expected to address the congress on Monday.
 He will call for a £1 increase in the national minimum wage to boost the economy by giving lower paid workers more spending power.